-When more conservative treatments fail, surgery is a very successful option.
+When more conservative treatments fail, surgery is a successful option.
 Only 5% of patients experience symptoms after surgical treatment.

 Endoscopic Release of Carpal Tunnel